DeepWoods/DeepWoods-Repositories/README.md

 # DeepWoods Repositories
-This is a centralized location to find information on the various options available to use images and packages provided by DeepWoods(me).
+This is a centralized location to find information on the various options available to use repositories and packages provided by DeepWoods(me).

-##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Information on how to access DeepWoods repositories rpm and debian packages.
+##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Information on how to access rpm and debian packages from DeepWoods repositories.

 ## Debian Repo
-Update repo information and make sure the required base packages are available.
+Update base repo information and make sure the required base packages are available.
 ```
 sudo apt update && sudo apt install -y curl gnupg
 ```